saveourtool/save-cloud/save-backend/Backend-API.md

 -F "file=@your-file-name"
 ```

-It will return `json` with metadata about your file, which will be require\
+It will return `json` with metadata about your file, which will be required\
 in the execution request later.

 The format will have the following form: